jurgen-kluft/cjobs/docs/design.md

 ### Usage

 Since jobs are segregated into lists accessed by only one thread, there is no synchronization required for adding a job.
 However, submitting a job to the worker system does involve a mutex.
-Here is a example where an application has to compress a list of data chunks :
+Here is an example where an application has to compress a list of data chunks :

 ```cpp
     for (chunk_t* chunk = app.ChunksToCompress; chunk != nullptr; chunk = chunk->next )